 A central consideration required in analysing data prone to high-income representativeness issues is that the distribution of observed incomes y_i^{Obs} will very unlikely follow the form of the population's income distribution $y_i \sim f_y(.; \boldsymbol{\theta})$.
-Within a parametric approach, however, the observed distribution can be derived under assumed parametric forms for the errors affecting the data.
-Jointly modelling the population income distribution component $f_y(.; \boldsymbol{\theta})$ and the high-income issues is an attempt at separating which aspects of the data reflect those of the population income distribution and which aspects are due to the high-income problems considered.
+Within a parametric approach, however, the observed distribution can be derived under assumed parametric forms for the errors affecting the data (e.g., see Deaton 2005).
+Jointly modeling the population income distribution component $f_y(.; \boldsymbol{\theta})$ and the high-income issues is an attempt at separating which aspects of the data reflect those of the population income distribution and which aspects are due to the high-income problems considered.